abtinshahidi/abtinshahidi.github.io/notebooks/week1.md

 pip3 install jupyter
 ```

-Now you can access to jupyter notebook under your current directory if you type in the following:
+Now you can access jupyter notebook under your current directory if you type in the following:
 ```shell
 jupyter notebook
 ```